Google Translate Disclaimer

 • Access to fresh, seasonal food: Locally grown produce is harvested at peak ripeness.

-• Reduced exposure to chemicals: Many sustainable practices can minimize pesticides and herbicides.
+• Reduced exposure to chemicals: Sustainable practices can use less pesticides and herbicides.

 Social Benefits